Constadin/Combined-Programming-Exercises-in-Java-and-CSharp/README.md

 Exception handling and file operations: Exercises emphasizing file management and exception handling in both languages.

 This combined exercise structure aims to serve as a rich learning resource for mastering both Java and C#, supporting students in effectively mastering these programming languages.

+*download project java run to intellij IDEA   csharp to visual studio 2022 ( CsharpPractice.sln) choose in solusion a project and set as startup proj